Merti

 Merti is one of the Aanaas in the Oromia Regional State of Ethiopia.
 Part of the Arsi Zone, Merti is bordered on the south by Sude, on the west by Jeju, on the northwest by the East Shewa Zone, on the north by the Afar Region, on the east by Aseko, and on the southeast by Chole.
 The administrative center of this woreda is Abomsa; other towns in Merti include Reye.
 Guna woreda was separated from Merti.

 Overview

-The altitude of Momina in 1927, which embraces a syncretism of Christian and Moslem beliefs and rituals, is an important local landmark.
+The altitude of Momina in 1927, which embraces a syncretism of Christian and Muslim beliefs and rituals, is an important local landmark.
 A lesser one is the Arbagugu state forest.
 Linseed and teff are important cash crops.

 Industry in the woreda includes quarrying and pottery making, 61 small scale industries (including grain mills) that employ 178 people, as well as 727 registered traders 17.6% of whom were wholesalers, 42.4% retailers and 40% service providers.
 There were 25 Farmers Associations with 14,179 members and 4 Farmers Service Cooperatives with 6958 members.
 Merti has 148 kilometers of dry-weather and 105 of all-weather road, for an average road density of 197 kilometers per 1000 square kilometers.
 About 22.7% of the total population has access to drinking water.